Mother of the Wolves

 Daniela is a pretty laid back person.
 Yet, her writing always stems from some visceral place of dormant terror.
 Her blog, Rambling and Wandering, catalogs these fears.
 Sometimes in cutely told horror stories and sometimes in just plain sarcasm and pessimism.
 Pessimism has to go somewhere.
 Daniela has a love for science, so she sends her pessimism to the far reaches of other galaxies.
 She paints portraits of real family life in the stories of strange aliens and contemplates our humanity from the safe confines of a fantasy world.
 Beyond the sick humor of gardeners squashed by astroids and aliens being decapitated, her deep centered spirituality always wins that inner battle.
 Is there some other meaning?
 Some deeper message?
 Daniela Parker's work will challenge your concept of reality.

 This novel is a possible reality for Americans which becomes more plausible every day.
-We are doing very little to stop climate change and with Donald Trump in office, we are sliding towards a dictatorship where we will have no check and balance system for our elected officials or his party.
+We are doing very little to stop climate change and are heading towards a system of government that has no check and balance for our elected officials.
 We need to act now or else suffer the consequences.
 That is what makes this book so appealing to read.
 The reader can read it and think to themselves, "That could be us, but we have the ability to make a difference, too.”